-Our Criminal Justice Grad School is ranked #8 and is one of the BEST Online Programs in U.S. News & World Report for 2019.
-The School of Criminal Justice is consistently ranked among the top 15 Best Criminal Justice Schools by US News & World Report.
+The University of Cincinnati’s online Master’s in Criminal Justice program is ranked 9th best in the country by U.S. News & World Report (2022).
+Our widely respected School of Criminal Justice is consistently ranked among the top 15 Best Criminal Justice Schools by U.S. News & World Report.

 Former students have found our online Master’s in Criminal Justice degree to be useful in obtaining a wide range of employment with the criminal justice system.